Febby/IssueInsight/README.md

    npm run dev
    ```

-5. Open your browser and navigate to `http://localhost:3000` (or the port you've configured).
+5. Open your browser and navigate to `http://localhost:5173` (or the port you've configured).

-## Contributing

-We welcome contributions!
-Please see our [contributing guidelines](CONTRIBUTING.md) for more details.

 ## License